 Silence the Distractions

 Turn off instant notifications, phone, email and limit distracting websites.
-Once you get into the "Zone" it's hard to get back into it.
+Once you get into the "Zone" it's hard to get back into it when interruption occurs.
 If a person interrupts me multiple times, I politely ask them to stop or forward this post from StackOverflow.
 "How long does it take for you to fall asleep?"
 "X minutes" "Now imagine that when you are close to falling asleep, someone walks in and interrupts you, how long will it take you to fall asleep now?
 Those few seconds you had left, or will you have to start again to 'sink back' to where you were?"
 "I'll have to start again" "Great.
 Same thing.
 Just like falling asleep, it takes me a while to 'sink' into focus mode, and it takes me a while to get back to it once I'm interrupted, except that I also forget half of what I was doing." by EpsilonVector

 It may seem like the opposite of "Silence the Distractions" but it seems to work.
 Find soothing and/or rhythmic music to play while working.
 It will keep other distractions away.
 Spotify has a nice UI for genres & moods.
 I also like tracks from Carl Franklin @ dot net rocks: Music To Code By .